newlisponrockets/newLISP-on-Rockets/docs/index.md

 ## Introduction <a name="introduction"></a>

 Rockets is a fast, fun, and customizable blog application that is open source.
+It's also an easy-to-learn web application development framework.

 It runs on the Linux platform.

 ## Why Rockets? <a name="section1"></a>